Welcome to the Rankin County Mississippi Genealogy & History Network website providing free information to genealogical and historical researchers.

 The county has a total area of 806.09 square miles of which 774.52 square miles is land and 31.57 square miles (3.92%) is water.
 The population recorded in the 1830 Federal Census was 2,083.
 The 2010 census recorded 141,617 residents in the county.

 Neighboring counties are Madison County (north), Scott County (east), Smith County (southeast), Simpson County (south), Copiah County (southwest) and Hinds County (west).
 The City of Brandon is the county seat.
 Other communities in the county include Flowood, Jackson (mostly in Hinds County, small portion in Madison County), Pearl, Richland, Florence, Pelahatchie, Puckett, Fannin, Johns, Leesburg, Piney Woods, Sandhill, Star, Whitfield, Cato, Crossgates Farm, Value, and Robinhood/Shady Lakes.

 Rankin County MSGHN has many records here on our website.
-Thousands of Rankin County marriage records and more.
-Look at the Rankin County Records links in the menu on the left for a list of available data.
+Marriage Records, Cemetery listings, tombstone photos, and more.
+Look at the Rankin County Data links for a list of available data.